-- The new guidance puts the CDC in line with other major medical groups, like the American College of Obstetricians and Gynecologists, that have been advising people to get vaccinated if they’re pregnant.
+- The new guidance puts the CDC in line with other major medical groups, including the American College of Obstetricians and Gynecologists, that have advised pregnant people to get vaccinated.

 - Pregnant people are at higher risk of severe COVID-19 symptoms.

 The Centers for Disease Control and Prevention (CDC)

 “CDC encourages all pregnant people or people who are thinking about becoming pregnant and those breastfeeding to get vaccinated to protect themselves from COVID-19,” CDC Director Dr. Rochelle Walensky said in a

 “The vaccines are safe and effective, and it has never been more urgent to increase vaccinations as we face the highly transmissible Delta variant and see severe outcomes from COVID-19 among unvaccinated pregnant people,” Walensky added.

 Completion of a 2-dose COVID-19 vaccination series during pregnancy could help prevent COVID-related hospitalization among infants younger than 6 months old, according to a